privau/searxng/README.md

 Builds custom SearXNG container with a changed simple theme, settings.yml and bundled with filtron binary; This project builds on top of https://github.com/searxng/searxng (SearXNG vs SearX: https://github.com/searxng/searxng/issues/46) as well as https://github.com/dalf/filtron.)

 Production Server / Instance : https://search.vojkovic.xyz/
-Note: the production instance is extremely bleeding edge with updates from upstream being pushed in ~10m.
-During this update, the instance restarts, which causes a ~20s downtime.
-If this has happened to you, please try trying in half a minute.
-Thank you!

 ## FAQ